About The Ride – Support Disabled Sports

 The Long Trail Century Ride is an event established through a partnership of Long Trail Brewery in Bridgewater Corners, Vermont Adaptive Ski and Sports, Killington Resort, the Lookout Tavern, and many local businesses in the Killington region.
 The goal of the annual event is to enjoy the beauty of Vermont through cycling all while raising funds for the state’s largest nonprofit organization committed to providing sports and recreation to people with disabilities.

-Whether cycling on the 100-mile or 60-mile loops, or simply journeying near the Brewery on the 20-mile loop or the family-friendly 5K, there is something for everyone to enjoy during the Long Trail Century Ride.
-All courses start and finish together at Long Trail Brewery, located on Route 4.
+Whether cycling on the 100-mile, 60-mile or 40-mile loops, or simply journeying near the Brewery on the 20-mile loop or the family-friendly 5K, there is something for everyone to enjoy during the Long Trail Century Ride.
+All courses start and finish at Long Trail Brewery, located on Route 4.
 The festivities continue for all after the ride at the brewery, where a BBQ menu will be prepared, live music and family entertainment, refreshments, and more will make this an event not to be missed.

 About Long Trail Brewery